opossum-tool/OpossumUI/USER_GUIDE.md

 ### Locate signals <a name="locator"></a>

 To locate signals, press `CTRL + L` or open the `Edit` menu and select `Locate Signals`.
 This will open the Locate Signals popup.
-From here, you can search for signals by license name and criticality.
+From here, you can choose which signals you want to locate in the resource tree.
+You can search for signals by string, or choose an existing license name or criticality.
 Once selected, the locations of matching signals will be highlighted in the resource tree.

 ![integration](./docs/user_guide_screenshots/locator.png)